petergu684/HoloLens2-ResearchMode-Unity/UnitySample/README.md

 - Unity 2019.4*
 - Visual Studio 2019

-\* To use it in Unity 2020 or later,
+\* To use it in Unity 2020.1 - 2021.1,
 - Open Unity project and install XRSDK (Project Settings-XR Plugin Management-install, then tick "Windows Mixed Reality")
 - Select MixedRealityToolkit Gameobject in the Hierarchy.
 In the Inspector, change the mixed reality configuration profile to `New XRSDKConfigurationProfile` (or `DefaultXRSDKConfigurationProfile`).
+- Point cloud sample not supported in Unity 2021.2 or later since OpenXR becomes the only supported pipeline with different way of obtaining the Unity world coordiante frame.
+Other functions shouldn't be influenced.

 # Build
 1. Open this folder in Unity.